AthereoAndromeda/async-txt-sorter/README.md

 ## Why?
 Mostly started as a learning project to learn more about Rust and stuff.
-Also because I kinda needed one so I decide "hey, why not write one?"
+Also because I kinda needed one so I decide "hey, why not write one?".
+Then I started to delve deep and learn more about async Rust and Tokio.

 This is a toy project, not really designed to be used in production.